Monday, November 23, 2020

 “Each one is twenty feet…" Nayleen began, looking back down, judging the distance. "...so two of them tied together should do the trick.
 We’ll tie it to the same tree as this one.
 If it worked for someone else it should work for us.”
 Nayleen said.
 "Looks like this rope has been here for a while though.
 Looks a bit weathered.
 I don't trust using it."

-Sairek did just that, holding the jewel with his left hand and closing his eyes.
+Sairek did just as Nayleen suggested, holding the jewel with his left hand and closing his eyes.
 Two separate bundles of rope formed in front of him as well as a flask of bottled ethereal.
 Sairek soon winced and stumbled as the pearly white of the Ceareste jewel began to change color, dimming down slightly to a bright yellow.
 “I knew that was going to happen soon…” He muttered.
+"Especially with not wearing the clothes for the past few hours."

 “Are you alright?”
 Nayleen asked him, picking up the flask for him.

 “Once I get some of that I will be.”
 He said, taking the flask into his hands as Nayleen handed it over to him.
-“Maybe we over packed after all… this thing is heavy and taking its toll on me… Maybe we should have left some excess gear back where the ship was.”
-He said.
+“Maybe we over packed after all… this thing is heavy and taking its toll on me… Perhaps we should have left some excess gear back where the ship was.”

 “Too late now.”
 Cyial shrugged.
 “If we went back down now, it’d be night by the time we got back here a second time even if we hurried.”